 PROGRAM OF STUDY

 The newly revised program may be completed in one year, and consists of eight required three-credit courses.
-At least four of the required courses must be taken at Assumption College.
+At least four of the required courses must be taken at Assumption University.
 A student may earn the certificate separately from or in conjunction with a degree program.

 MGT100E Management and Organizational Behavior